MicrosoftDocs/dynamics365smb-docs/business-central/shopify/walkthrough-setting-up-and-using-shopify.md

 The imported order is ready for processing.

 1. Select the imported order to open the **Shopify Order** window.
-2. Notice that the though both orders were submitted by same person, they are linked to two different customers.
+2. Notice that both the orders were submitted by same person, they're linked to two different customers.
 3. In the order submitted on behalf of company you can see value in **PO Number** field, which is also transferred to the **External Document No.** field of created sales document.
 4. Because we configured B2B Company to handle payments outside of Shopify the **Financial Status** is set to *Pending*.
-Once you received paiment, select the **Mark as Paid** action.
+Once you received the payment, select the **Mark as Paid** action.
 Financial status will be updated in Shopify.

 ## Walkthrough: Import items, customers, companies from Shopify